 Burmese Bites/C Bao (Store #5)

-The health department has logged five inspections at Burmese Bites/C Bao (Store #5), the earliest from 2022.
-The most recent visit was on Aug 18, 2025.
+The health department has logged six inspections at Burmese Bites/C Bao (Store #5), the earliest from 2022.
+The most recent visit was on Apr 18, 2026.
 Diners can read the low risk label as a sign that recent inspections have gone well.

 The city-wide average for Queens sits at 75, putting Burmese Bites/C Bao (Store #5) on the better side of that line.
-On balance, this is a reassuring file for diners.
+The file should reassure diners considering a visit.

 View 2 violations